dhirajnikam/fint/README.md

 2. Create a new project
 3. Enable Authentication (Email/Password, Google)
 4. Enable Firestore Database
-5. Copy your config to `src/firebase/config.js`
+5. Add your config values to the `.env` file

 ### Environment Variables
 Create a `.env` file in the root directory: